jthatch/ProxyScanner2/README.md

+# Extending
-# Adding a new proxy source is really easy.
+Adding a new proxy source is really easy.
 You just need to make a file and put a function in it that enumerates a list of handler://hostname:port pairs. for example:

 `
 http://63.225.191.41:8000